rdfhdt/hdt-cpp/README.md

 ## License

-`hdt-cpp` is free software licensed as GNU Affero General Public License, either version 2 or (at your option) any later version.
+`hdt-cpp` is free software licensed as GNU Lesser General Public License.
+See `libhdt/COPYRIGHT`